Glass Blowing Demonstration, Italy

 There's so much to see and do in Italy that you can visit again and again and still discover new sights.
 I recommend concentrating on the big 4 cities (Rome, Venice, Milan & Florence) if it's your first time and then coming back to explore either Northern Italy or Southern Italy in more depth.

 Go | Flight prices from the US to Italy are highly seasonal.
 You can set a fare alert here to be notified of discounts.
 Every fall & winter, I've seen great deals to Milan.
-One word of caution: avoid Alitalia at all costs.
+One word of caution: avoid Alitalia at all costs!

-Travel Tips | A convenient way to explore Italy is via high speed train.
+Getting Around | A convenient way to explore Italy is via high speed train.
 You can search train schedules and book online here.
 Buy your tickets in advance to save on fares.
 Make sure to validate your ticket on the platform!

 It also helps to speak a little Italian.
 Brush up on your Italian language skills with Rosetta Stone.
 You can take 10% off with promo code CJBT10.